-It's not news that Drupal 7 is approaching its end-of-life (EOL), in fact, it has been a long time coming, but the EOL date (November 1, 2023) will be here before you know it, and it seems less and less likely by the day that it will be extended further.
+It's not news that Drupal 7 is approaching its end-of-life (EOL), in fact, it has been a long time coming, even with another EOL extension date (January 5, 2025) changes in overall support come into effect as early as August 2023, and that will be here before you know it.

 There has been a lot of talk about what it takes to upgrade to "modern Drupal," but less ink has been spilled painting a picture of what it will actually be like to still be responsible for a Drupal 7 site and its security after that date.
 Keep reading this article (or listen to our Drupal 7 End-of-Life Podcast) to learn all about what it means for you.